Vila Velha: Education

-View of the UMEF (Municipal Elementary Education Unit) Governador Cristiano Dias Lopes Filho, an example of a public municipal educational institution located in the São Conrado neighborhood.
+Campus of the Vila Velha University (UVV), a private university in the city.

 In 2011, the average Basic Education Development Index among Vila Velha's public schools was 4.3, matching the average for municipal and state schools across Brazil.
 The Human Development Index (HDI) for education was 0.734 (classified as high), compared to Brazil's 0.849.
 In 1991, the index was 0.686.

 In 2009, the municipality had approximately 80,838 enrollments in public and private schools.
 According to the IBGE, in the same year, of the 135 elementary schools, 21 were state-run, 58 were municipal, and 56 were private.
 Of the 47 high schools, 18 were state-run, and 29 were private.
 In 2010, 13.4% of children aged 7 to 14 were not attending elementary school, and the completion rate among youths aged 15 to 17 was 63.1%.
 The literacy rate for the population aged 15 to 24 was 99.1%.
 In 2006, for every 100 girls in elementary school, there were 104 boys.

 The Municipal Education Secretariat aims to coordinate and provide administrative and pedagogical support to Vila Velha's school system.
 Examples of programs coordinated by the Secretariat include Youth and Adult Education (EJA), a free education network for adults who did not complete elementary school, and a special education network, where students with physical disabilities are supported by specialized teachers in adapted classrooms.